christiinelim/bizorder-backend/readme.md

-# Business Management System - Spring Boot Backend
+# BizOrder Management System - Spring Boot Backend

 ## Project Introduction
 This project aims to solve the pain points of small business owners by providing a system to keep track of customer orders.
 The Spring Boot backend integrates with the frontend and Telegram bot to provide a comprehensive solution for small business owners.